yogensia/korean-lady-discord-bot/README.md

 ### `!coin`

-Throws a coin and show the result (heads or tails).
+Throws a coin and shows the result (heads or tails).

 Usage: `!coin`